tronprotocol/documentation/TRX/Tron-doc.md

 TRON smart contract support Solidity language in (Ethereum).
 Currently recommend Solidity language version is 0.4.24~0.4.25.
 Write a smart contract, then build the smart contract and deploy it to TRON network.
 When the smart contract is triggered, the corresponding function will be executed automatically.

 ## 5.2 TRON Smart Contract Features
-TRON virtual machine is based on Etherum solidity language, it also has TRON's own features.
+TRON virtual machine is based on Ethereum solidity language, it also has TRON's own features.

 ### 5.2.1 Smart Contract
-TRON VM is compatible with Etherum's smart contract, using protobuf to define the content of the contract:
+TRON VM is compatible with Ethereum's smart contract, using protobuf to define the content of the contract:

     message SmartContract {
       message ABI {